execut/yii2-migration/README.md

 ```

 ## Supported databases
-Currently only supported PostgreSQL.
+Currently only supported PostgreSQL and MySQL.
 Also you can use BDR plugin for PostgreSQL.